rust-lang/rust/src/doc/rustc/src/lints/levels.md

   = note: `#[warn(unfulfilled_lint_expectations)]` on by default
 ```

-This level can only be defined via the `#[expect]` attribute and not via the
+This level can only be defined via the `#[expect]` attribute, there is no equivalent
-console.
-Lints with the special 'force-warn' lint will still be emitted as usual.
+flag.
+Lints with the special 'force-warn' level will still be emitted as usual.

 ## warn